mhf-air/u/README.md

 	side effect: all minus related operators have to be changed with ~.

+	possible future conflict: when ~ is used in Rust

 	this needs some adaptation, but the good news is that these operators are not frequently used

 ```